supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 -   `Host` - The "host" of the resource that we're requesting.
 For us, that's `api-emailpassword.demo.supertokens.com`
 -   `Access-Control-Request-Method` - The method of the request being made by our operation.
 This can be any of the HTTP request methods, including `GET`, `POST`, `PUT`, `DELETE`, and `CONNECT`.
 -   `Access-Control-Request-Headers` - A comma-separated list of [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) that would be used in the actual request.
 -   `Origin` - Where the request is coming from.
-For us, that's our previous domain - `emailpassword.demo.supertokens.com`
+For us, that's `https://emailpassword.demo.supertokens.com`

 After getting this pre-flight / `OPTIONS` request, the API server sends over a pre-flight response.
 Here's our response from `api-emailpassword.demo.supertokens.com`.